wso2/docs-choreo-dev/en/docs/administer/create-api-subscription-plans.md

 3. In the left navigation menu, click **Settings**.
 This opens the organization-level settings page.
 4. Click the **API Management** tab and then click **Subscription Plans**.
 5. Click **+ Add Subscription Plan**.
-6. In the **Create Subscription Plan** pane, enter appropriate values for each field:
+6. In the **Create Subscription Plan** pane, enter the appropriate values for each field:

     !!! note
          - In the **Name** field, you must specify a name to uniquely identify the subscription plan in various contexts.
 The value is editable only at the time you create the subscription plan.
 You cannot change the name after you create it.